squarezhong/SDM5008-Lecture-Notes/README.md

 - Note3: Exponential Coordinate of Rigid Body Configuration ...

+> Github Markdown preview has very poor support for LaTeX, so it is recommended to clone and view the notes locally (e.g. Typora).

 ## Materials
 - [SDM5008 (F24) Advanced Control for Robotics](https://clearlab-sustech.github.io/ACR2024/)
     Official course website